What is Perlite? The Mineral That Rocks Your Plant Substrate

 Perlite is puffed rock, right?

-All that porosity creates lots of opportunities for air pockets, leading to the each perlite granule usually being around 30% air.
+All that porosity creates lots of opportunities for air pockets, leading to each perlite granule usually being around 30% air.

-This means when you’re mixing perlite into a substrate it’s able to bring all that air right to where the plants need it (and struggle to get it) – in the plant roots zone.
+This means when you’re mixing perlite into a substrate, it’s able to bring all that air right to where the plants need it (and struggle to get it) – in the plant roots zone.

 3. Highly resistant

-It’s inorganic nature means perlite absolutely will not rot, and will not degrade or break down inside of a substrate for a very long time.
+Its inorganic nature means perlite absolutely will not rot and will not degrade or break down inside of a substrate for a very long time.

 5+ years at least.